RCarteri/test-architect-essentials/README.md

 ## Section 10: Integrating DataProvider with Excel for Robust Data Driven Implementation
 In this session it was possible to read data from an excel file and use it in a multidimensional array to run the tests separately, where each line of excel was used in a test.

+## Section 11: Java Streams- Map, Filter, Match,Collect- (Build Optimized Code)
+In this session some tests were done using stream.
+Map, filter and collect.

 [course]: https://www.udemy.com/course/sdettraining-testarchitect-fullstackqa/?utm_source=adwords&utm_medium=udemyads&utm_campaign=DSA_Catchall_la.EN_cc.ROW&utm_content=deal4584&utm_term=_._ag_88010211481_._ad_535397282061_._kw__._de_c_._dm__._pl__._ti_dsa-705815702041_._li_20583_._pd__._&matchtype=&gclid=CjwKCAiA85efBhBbEiwAD7oLQK22v7tfDS21x2NtOcmZFFBRmW77xpdrGiikKJUqbW5lIfJXErHJRxoC8q0QAvD_BwE
 [sql]: src/main/resources/sql.txt
 [diagram]: src/main/resources/2problem.png